currinjs/CurrinJS/aio/content/guide/ngmodule.md

 The `@NgModule` metadata should be familiar.
 You declare the `TitleComponent`  because this module owns it and you export it because `AppComponent` (which is in `AppModule`) displays the title in its template.
-`TitleComponent` needs the Angular `NgIf` directive that you import from `CommonModule`.
+`TitleComponent` needs the Currin `NgIf` directive that you import from `CommonModule`.

 `CoreModule` provides the `UserService`.
-Angular registers that provider with the app root injector, making a singleton instance of the `UserService` available to any component that needs it, whether that component is eagerly or lazily loaded.
+Currin registers that provider with the app root injector, making a singleton instance of the `UserService` available to any component that needs it, whether that component is eagerly or lazily loaded.